youfoundron/babel-plugin-syntax-exists/README.md

 # Features
 - [x] Return true if value exists
-- [x] Return false if value null or undefined
+- [x] Return false if value is null or undefined
 - [x] Return child if parent exists
-- [ ] Return false on child if parent null or undefined
+- [ ] Return false on child if parent is null or undefined
 - [x] Return function call if value is a function
 - [x] Return false for function call if value is not a function